Adarsh-Shetty/NASSCOM-MACHINE-LEARNING/README.md

     ‘Area Population’ – Population of the city.
     ‘Price’ – Price that the house sold at.
     ‘Address’ – Address of the houses.

+Conclusion

+We have created a Linear Regression Model which we help the real state agent for estimating the house price.